Vader (band): History

 Vader was formed in 1983, the same year as the very first death metal pioneers Possessed and Death.
 However, at this time Vader was a heavy/speed metal band, later evolving into thrash metal and then finally death metal for the band's first demo, Live in Decay, in 1986.
 Vader released another demo, Necrolust, in 1989, but it was not until the band's third demo, Morbid Reich, in 1990, that Vader gained international attention.
 Morbid Reich sold nearly 10,000 copies, making it one of the most sold metal demos ever.
 This success earned the group a contract with Earache Records.
 The songs from Morbid Reich would appear later on Vader's full-length debut album in 1992, The Ultimate Incantation.

 Due to communication breakdowns, the contract with Earache was terminated and the release of Sothis and The Darkest Age: Live '93, both in 1994, had to be released on different labels.
 In the meantime, Vader toured relentlessly, and in 1995, the band signed a contract with Impact Records.
 Vader then released De Profundis, Future of the Past, and Black to the Blind.
 Then, Hammerheart Records re-released two early demos, Necrolust and Morbid Reich, as the compilation Reborn in Chaos.
 In August 1998, Vader released Live in Japan.
 Vader also recorded the Kingdom EP and a VHS video entitled Vision and Voice around this time; both were released in December.
 In October 1998, Vader opened for Slayer during a show in Poland.
 At the end of 1998, Vader signed a contract to Metal Blade Records.

 Vader spent most of 1999 touring.
 In March, Vader embarked on their first headlining US tour, the International Extreme Music Festival 1999, and in May Vader played at Metalmania.
 In June, the band went on another European tour, and the rest of the summer was filled with numerous appearances at festivals in Central Europe.
 Vader concluded touring by embarking on a European tour with thrash metal band Testament.

 In November and December 1999, Vader recorded the album Litany, which was released in March 2000, and recorded a music video for the song "Cold Demons," which appeared on a special-edition digipack.
-The release of the album was also supported by live shows, including April's No Mercy Festival 2000, and in June, the band embarked on a 30-date European tour with Vital Remains, Fleshcrawl, and The Crown.
+The release of the album was also supported by live shows, including April's No Mercy Festival 2000, and in June, the band embarked on a 30-date European tour with Vital Remains, Fleshcrawl, and Pandemia.

 In April 2001, Vader released the EP Reign Forever World, featuring re-recorded songs, cover songs, and live tracks.
 The band promoted the album intensively, touring Poland, Russia and Ukraine, and again in the US.
 In September 2001, they did another European tour with Cryptopsy, Dying Fetus, Catastrophic, and several other bands.
 This was followed by ten Polish appearances as part of the Thrash'em All Festival 2001, along with Krisiun, Behemoth and several Polish death metal and black metal bands.